jcaillon/valet/docs/content/_index.md

     link="showcase"
     icon="puzzle"
     title="Libraries of pure bash functions"
-    subtitle="Make your scripts more performant and write code faster by using Valet libraries for string manipulation, interactive prompt, pure bash I/O and more..." class="hx-aspect-auto md:hx-aspect-[1.1/1] max-lg:hx-min-h-[340px]"
+    subtitle="Make your scripts more performant and write code faster by using Valet libraries for string manipulation, interactive prompt, pure bash I/O and more...
+You can also extend Valet by creating and sharing your own libraries!" class="hx-aspect-auto md:hx-aspect-[1.1/1] max-lg:hx-min-h-[340px]"
     style="background: radial-gradient(ellipse at 50% 80%,rgba(38,116,56,0.15),hsla(0,0%,100%,0));"
   >}}